 Bananas contain fiber, Vitamin B6, and potassium.
 They support kidney, bone, and cardiovascular health.

-Almond Butter Candy Bars
+The Recipe: Almond Butter Chocolate Bars

 ALMOND COOKIE CRUST